Towards Question-Answering as an Automatic Metric for Evaluating the Content Quality of a Summary: Overall Metric Analysis

 \section{Overall Metric Analysis}

-After analyzing each component of QAEval, we now turn to calculate the metric's correlations to human responsiveness judgments on TAC'08 and '09 (see \S\ref{sec:methodology} for more details).\footnote{ Extra analyses about the overall behavior of QAEval are included in Appendices~\ref{sec:num_ref_learn_curve} and \ref{sec:metric_gap}. } For this experiment, QAEval uses the NP chunks answer selection strategy and learned question-generation and question-answering models and is therefore a fully automatic metric.
+After analyzing each component of QAEval, we now turn to calculate the metric's correlations to human responsiveness/relevance judgments on TAC'08, '09, and CNN/DM (see \S\ref{sec:methodology} for more details about the experimental methodology; An additional experiment that varies the number of available references is included in Appendix~\ref{sec:num_ref_learn_curve}).
+For this experiment, QA\-Eval uses the NP chunks answer selection strategy and learned question-generation and question-answering models and is therefore a fully automatic metric.

-In addition to the QAEval correlations, we also report those of several baselines and state-of-the-art metrics, including the Pyramid score, ROUGE-1 and -2, PyrEval, and MoverScore.
+In addition to the QAEval correlations, we also report those of several baselines and state-of-the-art metrics, including the Pyramid Score, several variants of ROUGE, PyrEval, and MoverScore (which reports better correlations than BERTScore), and APES.
 See \S\ref{sec:related_work} for descriptions of these metrics.
+Results in bold are the highest among the automatic metrics.
+Those underlined are statistically indistinguishable from the highest under a single-tailed permutation test for correlations with $\alpha = 0.05$ \citep{DeutschDrRo21}.

-The correlations are presented in Table~\ref{tab:responsiveness}.
-First, we see that the summary-level correlations for the QAEval metrics are lower than or competitive to the other automatic metrics.
-For example, the TAC'08 Pearson's $r$ for QA-EM is 0.33, whereas the $r$ values for QAEval-F$_1$ and ROUGE-2 are 0.46 and 0.48.
+\paragraph{TAC'08 \& '09} The correlations for TAC are presented in Table~\ref{tab:responsiveness}.
+First, we see that the summary-level correlations for the QAEval metrics are lower than or comparable to some of the other automatic metrics.
+For example, the TAC'08 Pearson's $r$ for QA\-Eval-EM is 0.33, whereas the $r$ values for QAEval-F$_1$ and ROUGE-2 are 0.46 and 0.48.
 Given that the QA model and answer verification components introduce noise into the metric, this result is consistent with the analysis in \S\ref{sec:expert_answers} and unsurprising.

 However, the system-level results are quite surprising.
-The QAEval metrics achieve state-of-the-art system-level performance on nearly every correlation coefficient across both datasets, reaching higher correlations than even the Pyramid Method itself.
-For instance, on TAC'08, QA-EM has a Kendall's $\tau$ of 0.76 compared to 0.70 for the Pyramid Method and 0.67 for the next-highest automatic metric, ROUGE-2.
+The QAEval metrics achieve state-of-the-art system-level performance on nearly every correlation coefficient across both datasets, reaching correlations comparable to the Pyramid Method itself.
+For instance, on TAC'08, QA\-Eval-EM has a Kendall's $\tau$ of 0.76 compared to 0.70 for the Pyramid Method and 0.67 for the next-highest automatic metric, ROUGE-2.
 This pattern largely holds for TAC'09, with the exception of Pearson's $r$ due to an outlier.\footnote{ Once removed, the $r$ values are 0.92 and 0.93 for QAEval-EM and QAEval-F$_1$, higher than any other metric. }

 It is unexpected that QAEval should achieve both state-of-the-art system-level results and lower summary-level results simultaneously and that the system-level results are even better than the Pyramid Method's.